Your story isn’t over. You are not alone. We’re in this together.

 Our Offices and Outreach

-The One Life Project is a regional youth mental health organization led by a strong regional presence and a growing digital reach.
-Our work is rooted in community-based education, prevention, and advocacy, while our online platforms allow us to reach young people, families, and educators far beyond geographic boundaries with accessible mental health resources and programming.
+The One Life Project is a regional youth mental health organization rooted in the Northeast and Mid-Atlantic, supported by a strong physical presence and a growing digital reach.
+Our work is grounded in community-based education, prevention, and advocacy, while our online platforms allow us to connect with young people, families, and educators beyond geographic boundaries through accessible resources and programming.

 33%